manifold-systems/manifold/manifold-deps-parent/manifold-csv/README.md

 ## Using this project

 The `manifold-csv` dependency works with all build tooling, including Maven and Gradle.
-It also works with Java versions 8 - 13.
+It also works with Java versions 8 - 14.

->Note you can replace the `manifold-csv` dependency with [`manifold-all`](https://github.com/manifold-systems/manifold/tree/master/manifold-all) as a quick way to gain access to all of
-Manifold's features.
+This project consists of two modules:
+* `manifold-csv`
+* `manifold-csv-rt`

+For optimal performance and to work with Android and other JVM languages it is recommended to:
+* Add a _compile-only_ scoped dependency on `manifold-csv` (Gradle: "compileOnly", Maven: "provided")
+* Add a default scoped dependency on `manifold-csv-rt` (Gradle: "implementation", Maven: "compile")

 ## Binaries